 Some Central America food is extremely familiar, such as fried chicken in Guatemala and fruit smoothies in Costa Rica.
 Other meals might seem a bit on the exotic side, like fried palm flowers in El Salvador and stuffed yucca rolls in Panama.
 Yet other Central America recipes might seem downright startling, such as El Salvador's sopa de patas.
 A lot of the dishes might have the same name but you should try them in each country.
 The recipes tend to be different.

 So don't be shy, go on...have a taste of Central America cuisine!
 You will be pleasantly surprised.

-Guatemala food and drink is primarily influenced by the country's Mayan and Spanish cultures.
-Nowadays, international influences are found in Guatemala food as well, such as Chinese, American, and the vegetarian movement.
-International cuisine is making a big impact in Guatemalan dishes the resulting mix represents some of my favorite Central America cuisine.
-If you only had the chance to try one of their dishes, make it pepian.Continue to 5 of 7 below.
+Guatemalan food and drink is primarily influenced by the country's Mayan and Spanish cultures.
+Nowadays, international influences are found in Guatemala's food as well, such as Chinese, American, and the vegetarian movement.
+International cuisine is making a big impact in Guatemalan dishes, and the resulting mix represents some of my favorite Central American cuisines.
+If you have the chance to try only one dish, make it pepian.

-When it comes to diversity in Central America cuisine, Belize is the definite winner.
+When it comes to diversity in Central American cuisine, Belize is the definite winner.
 Belize is the ultimate melting pot of cultures, including Creole, Mayan, Garifuna, Spanish, British, Chinese, and American (whew!).
-As a result, Belize food and drink is just as varied, from stew chicken to cassava bread, fry jack to Johnny cakes, "Boil ups" to frothy seaweed drinks.
+As a result, Belize's food and drink is just as varied, from stew chicken to cassava bread, fry jack to Johnny cakes, "Boil ups" to frothy seaweed drinks.
 If you get the chance, traditional Garifuna dishes are highly recommended.